"Harry?" Ron called, looking for his best friend.

 Then, slowly and hesitantly, Harry held his arm out to Ron.

-Ron let out a relieved breath before sitting next to Harry to examine his arm.
+Ron sat next to Harry to examine his arm.

-Teddy ran his hand back through his hair, too numb to be surprised to see that his hand was shaking.
-Teddy swallowed before turning around to look out the window that Harry had been staring out.
-Vernon Dursley's car was nowhere in sight, having long since driven away, but Teddy couldn't tear his eyes away from the spot the car had been.
+Teddy ran his hand back through his hair, too numb to be surprised when he saw that his hand was shaking.
+He swallowed before turning around to look out the window.
+Vernon Dursley's car was nowhere in sight, having long since driven away, but Teddy couldn't tear his eyes away from the spot that the car had been.

-His hands were shaking.
-They were visibly shaking in his anger.
-He had never hated anyone before; he had been annoyed, definitely, disliked even, oh sure, but hated somebody?
-He had never thought he would meet someone that would affect him like this.
+He had never hated anyone before.
+He had been annoyed, definitely, disliked even, oh sure, but hated somebody?
+He had never thought that he would meet someone who would affect him like this.
 Two minutes watching this man had his blood boiling.
 Just thinking about him had him unable to sit still.

 Teddy turned back around just in time to see Harry flinch away when Ron applied a little too much pressure.
 Teddy pressed his mouth shut in a firm line and his hands clenched into fists, not knowing why he was reacting in such a way.
-He had seen Harry hurt before, loads of times in fact; Harry was just prone to injuries he supposed.
+He had seen Harry hurt before–loads of times in fact.
+Teddy had a theory that danger had a grudge and would actively seek Harry out on a daily basis.
 But this was different.
 This was inflicted by a man who had known Harry all of his godfather's life.
 This was a man who had lived with him for years.
 This was a man who was, dare he say it, family–though only in the biological sense of the word.

-To know that Harry had lived with this man for years, had been in this man's care–in the loosest terms of the word–had Teddy wanting to punch something.
-Particularly Vernon Dursley.
-The scene of what happened outside was playing over and over in Teddy's head; Vernon grabbing Harry violently by the arm with a practiced hand.
+To know that Harry had lived with this man, had been in this man's care–in the loosest sense of the word–had Teddy wanting to punch something.
+The scene of what happened outside was playing over and over in Teddy's head: Vernon grabbing Harry violently by the arm with a practiced hand.